datanav/docs/project-exercises.rst

    </details>

-Copy this code into a new pipe in your Sesam dev-node and start it.

 From the results from pipe ’HR1-hours’ you will see that in addition to the employee personal data we now also have working hour data from the 'hours' dataset.
 Now, if we change the value of the hours-worked for employee number 1 inside the pipe ’hours’ and start the pipe, we will see the resulting output for ’hours’ being updated.